Last updated on December 18, 2024 by College Financial Aid Advice.

 The official 2024 - 2025 FAFSA application was delayed until December 2023, but is now available and can be used for fall 2024, spring 2025 and summer 2025.

-You can submit your FAFSA starting October 1 (delayed to December 1 in 2023 and 2024) for the next year that you plan to start college, and you must reapply for each year.
+You can submit your FAFSA starting October 1 (delayed to late November in 2024) for the next year that you plan to start college, and you must reapply for each year.
 The earlier you apply the better, and most schools have early deadlines, with more flexibility for community colleges.

 Dependent or Independent Student